 I started helping other fine artists to see these possibilities while I was still at my corporate day job.
 Finally it felt like I was using my marketing superpowers for a greater good.
 My clients were seeing ways they could bring in more income and be in charge of their creative career instead of feeling like they were letting their art ideas die on the vine.

 That’s when I realized how great it felt to help other artists up-level and get that next thing in place that they wanted to do.
-I decided to do this kind of work full time and I’ve been deeply fulfilled by helping fellow creatives.
+I decided to become an Art Business Coach to do this kind of work full time.
+And, I’ve been deeply fulfilled by helping fellow creatives.

-I love my work as a business coach for fine artists, and every day I’m happy for the opportunities I have to make a tangible difference in my clients’ lives.
+I love my work as an art business coach and every day I’m happy for the opportunities I have to make a tangible difference in my clients’ lives.

 And I’m not gonna lie, being free from the restraints of corporate life and being completely in control of my own path feels pretty great, too.